huggingface/transformers/docs/source/quicktour.rst

     model = TFAutoModelForSequenceClassification.from_pretrained(model_name)
     tokenizer = AutoTokenizer.from_pretrained(model_name)
     classifier = pipeline('sentiment-analysis', model=model, tokenizer=tokenizer)

-This classifier can now deal with texts in English, French, but also Dutch, German, Italian and Spanish.

 If you don't find a model that has been pretrained on some data similar to yours, you will need to fine-tune a pretrained model on your data.
 We provide :doc:`example scripts </examples>` to do so.
 Once you're done, don't forget